-“Prevention is better than cure” and whilst having a stairlift installed in your home will certainly make life easier, it is vital to take additional steps in preventing falls in the elderly by optimising your safety at home.
+“Prevention is better than cure” and whilst having a stairlift installed in your home can make life easier, it is vital to take additional steps in preventing falls in the elderly by optimising your safety at home.

 There are many ways you can reduce your risk of having a fall, including making simple changes to your home and doing exercises to improve your strength and balance.

-Every year more than one in three (3.4 million) people over 65 suffer a fall at home, however falling is not an inevitable part of ageing.
+Every year more than one in three (3.4 million) people over 65 suffer a fall at home.
+But falling is not an inevitable part of ageing.
 With the right knowledge and support, older people can stay active and prevent a fall from occurring.

 Tips for preventing falls in the home include: